crccheck/foursquare-archiver/README.md

 ### With Docker

-You can also run this via Docker with:
+You can also run this via Docker with something like:

-    docker run -e FOURSQUARE_OAUTH_TOKEN=AAAABBBBBCCCCDDDD -v /tmp/data:/app/data crccheck/foursquarearchiver
+    docker run -e FOURSQUARE_OAUTH_TOKEN=AAAABBBBBCCCCDDDD -v /tmp/data:/app/data crccheck/foursquare-archiver